Toyota JZ engine: 2JZ-GE

+The exterior design of the 1JZ-GE is retained in the 2JZ-GE, and reuses some parts from it.
 It uses Sequential Electronic Fuel Injection, has an aluminium head and 4 valves per cylinder, along with a cast-iron cylinder block.
 VVT-i was first introduced to the engines in 1995.
 The VVT-i version also featured DIS as opposed to the traditional distributor set-up previously seen on the 1JZ-GE.
-Despite the common misconception, it was not a true COP (Coil-On-Plug, also known as Plug-top coil) ignition system, instead relying on one coil to fire two cylinders, one of which was by spark plug wire.
+It was not a true COP (Coil-On-Plug, also known as Plug-top coil) ignition system, instead relying on one coil to fire two cylinders, one of which was by spark plug wire.